 May 6, 2010.
 Against a backdrop of a hung UK parliament, the result of an indecisive General Election, and of street riots in Athens, a consequence of the approval of EU-backed austerity measures aimed at preventing Greece’s default on loan payments, a flash crash inexplicably wipes a trillion dollars from stock markets on the other side of the globe.

-Flash is a reenactment of the stock market crash of May 6, 2010.
-In Flash, historical market trading data from the day and wireless network data collected on May 6, 2018 from the original location and during the same time-span of the original accident (19:32—19:57 GMT) are translated into sound by means of custom software.
+Flash is a live reenactment of the stock market crash of May 6, 2010 executed 8 years after the original event.
+In Flash, New York and Chicago Stock Exchange trading data from May 6, 2010, and wireless network data collected 8 years later from the London trading location where the crash originated, are translated into sound by means of custom software.

-As events unfolded on May 6, 2010, and for years after the crash, commentators failingly searched for a meaningful narrative.
-Half a decade later, a trader is arrested in London and extradited to be prosecuted in the US for manipulating the financial market during that volatile day.
-Trading with software from his home WiFi and PC, he is accused of inflating the financial market to profit from its chaos, triggering a machinic positive feedback loop with his actions.
+As events unfolded on May 6, 2010, and for years after, commentators failingly searched for a meaningful narrative.
+Half a decade later, a trader was arrested in London and extradited to the US to be prosecuted for market manipulation.
+Trading with software from their home WiFi and PC, the trader was accused of inflating the financial market to profit from its chaos, causing the fastest crash in trading history.

 The trader capitalised on the echo and volatility of a market rich with the noise of global events, dominated by algorithms and imbued with confirmation bias.
 The trader used a customised piece of trading software, hacked to enable a trading tactic known as spoofing: the altering of the perceived supply-and-demand of a commodity on the stock market, thus affecting its perceived value.